-Article 6(2) of the Paris Agreement, agreed in November 2021, sets out the requirement for nation states to apply corresponding adjustments (CAs) to carbon credits that are used for trading between nation states.
-This is to ensure that one single emission reduction is not counted as a reduction by two different countries towards their Paris pledges.
+Article 6(2) of the Paris Agreement sets out the requirement for nation states to apply corresponding adjustments (CAs) to carbon credits that are used for trading between nation states.
+This is to ensure that an emission reduction is not counted as a mitigation by two different countries towards their Paris pledges.
+Specifically, it applies double-entry book-keeping when a country funds a mitigation project in another country with the expectation of being able to count the verified emission reductions arising from that financial contribution as its own when reporting its progress against its NDC to the UNFCCC.